chhopsky/udts-readthedocs/docs/source/index.rst

 *****************
 How to contribute
 *****************
-`Read our contributing guidelines <https://github.com/chhopsky/updatethestream/blob/main/how-to-contribute.md>`_ and `join the UDTS development Discord <https://discord.gg/2Np3wTXQ>`_ to start collaborating.
+`Read our contributing instructions <https://github.com/chhopsky/updatethestream/blob/main/how-to-contribute.md>`_ and `join the UDTS development Discord <https://discord.gg/2Np3wTXQ>`_ to start collaborating.
 We're happy to help you figure out where your skills fit in the UDTS project!

 .. note::